QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Spinorial photon eigenstates

 \section{Spinorial photon eigenstates}

-In this section, we will present selected well-known special cases of photon eigenstates in the photon spinor formulation.
-To be able to define the second-quantized electromagnetic field, we need a complete set of spinorial photon wavefunctions.
-Eigenvalue equations of quantum operators, presented below, cannot be satisfied for a spinor in Eq.~\eqref{eq:wavefunctions} if it is made of classical real-valued fields.
-Therefore, the eigenvalue equations of quantum operators require the determination of complex-valued spinorial wavefunctions of photons.
+In this section, we present selected well-known special cases of photon eigenstates in the spinorial formulation of the electromagnetic field.
+To be able to define the second-quantized electromagnetic field, we need a complete set of solutions of the free-field spinorial Maxwell equation in Eq.~\eqref{eq:Hamiltonianeq}, which we call photon spinors.
+Eigenvalue equations of quantum operators, presented below, cannot be satisfied for the electromagnetic spinor in Eq.~\eqref{eq:wavefunctions} if it is made of classical real-valued fields.
+Therefore, the eigenvalue equations of quantum operators require the determination of complex-valued photon spinors.
 The real-valued physical quantities are recovered in this formalism as expectation values.

-Complete sets of complex-valued spinorial photon wavefunctions are conveniently given in the plane-wave and spherical state bases.
+Complete sets of complex-valued photon spinors are conveniently given in the plane-wave and spherical state bases.
 Their mathematical forms are presented in Appendix \ref{apx:spinorialwavefunctions}.
 These sets describe a transverse electromagnetic radiation field.
-In contrast to the conventional vector-potential eigenstates, the spinorial photon states remain transverse in the Lorentz transformation defined in Sec.~\ref{sec:Lorentz}.
+In contrast with the conventional vector-potential eigenstates, the photon spinors remain transverse in the Lorentz transformation defined in Sec.~\ref{sec:Lorentz}.
 In other words, these sets are closed under the action of the Lorentz group.
-Therefore, the spinorial photon states avoid the gauge dependence problem of the conventional vector-potential eigenstates.
+Therefore, photon spinors avoid the gauge dependence problem of the conventional vector-potential eigenstates.
 The radiation gauge is not Lorentz invariant, so each inertial coordinate system requires its own gauge condition.